-17. Submitting a practical or field The examination book, dissertation, thesis, or particular subject project study, model cancelled. or product, programme а or software, or answer script or In terms of plagiarism in thesis or assignment which has been project work, the thesis or project done wholly or work will not be accepted nor partly bv anyone other than the evaluated.
+17. Submitting a practical or field The examination of book, dissertation, thesis, or particular subject will project study, model cancelled. or product, programme а or software, or answer script or In terms of plagiarism in thesis or assignment which has been project work, the thesis or project done wholly or partly work will not be accepted nor anyone other than the evaluated.
 The candidate has to candidate himself / herself. repeat the same in a different (Plagiarism) (8.1.18) attempt, which will be considered as a repeat attempt.
-And / Or Prohibit from sitting examination of this University for a period of 2-4 semesters. admission 18.
-Any candidate receiving The unauthorized assistance from current any person shall be deemed to have committed an card of the will examination be cancelled.
-This implies that all the paper/s mentioned in the given admission card will be cancelled.
-And or of will that be examination offence.
-(8.1.26)
+And / Or Prohibit from sitting examination of this University for a period of 2-4 semesters. candidate admission card 18.
+Any receiving The of unauthorized assistance from current examination will any person shall be deemed to cancelled.
+This implies that all the paper/s mentioned in the have committed an given admission card will be examination offence.
+(8.1.26) cancelled.
+And or that be the be